TechTard88/PythonAutoEmailScrape-Send/README.md

 # PythonAutoEmailScrape-Send
 Scrape emails from google and send out email via gmail all in automation using python 2 &amp; 3

-FUll instructions can be found here ->
+Full instructions can be found here -> (LINK COMING AFTER I UPLOAD THIS VIDEO OBVIOUSLY)